Unsupervised Vehicle Counting via Multiple Camera Domain Adaptation: Proposed Method

 \section{Proposed Method}

 We propose an end-to-end CNN-based unsupervised domain adaptation algorithm for traffic density estimation and counting.
-Inspired by \cite{tsai2018learning}, our method is based on adversarial learning in the \textit{output} space (density maps), which contains rich information such as scene layout and context.
+Inspired by \cite{tsai2018learning}, we base our method on adversarial learning in the \textit{output} space (density maps), which contains rich information such as scene layout and context.
 In our approach, we rely on the adversarial learning scheme to make the predicted density distributions of the source and target domains consistent.

 The proposed framework, shown in Fig. \ref{overview_approach}, consists of two modules: 1) a CNN that predicts traffic density maps and estimates the number of vehicles occurring in the scene, and 2) a discriminator that distinguishes whether the density map (received by the density map estimator) is generated processing an image of the source domain or the target domain.
 In the training phase, the density map predictor learns to map images to densities, based on annotated data from the source domain.
 At the same time, it learns to fool the discriminator exploiting an adversarial loss, computed using the predicted density map of unlabeled images from the target domain.
 Consequently, the output space is forced to have similar distributions for both the source and target domains.
 In the inference phase, the discriminator is discarded, and only the density map predictor is used for the target images.
 A description of each module and their training is provided in the following subsections.